Austro-Turkish War (1788–1791): Fighting

 The Austrians entered the war in February 1788, though they had by now lost their best chance for an easy victory.
 The slow preparations of Russia resulted in the Ottoman concentration on Belgrade.
 The Austrians relied on Russian support in Moldavia, which only began in late 1788, and Joseph II seemed to have been reluctant to fight the Ottomans.
 In July, the Ottomans crossed the Danube and broke into the Austrian Banat.

-Shortage of supplies struck both sides, while disease struck the Austrian soldiers.
+Supply shortages struck both sides, while disease struck the Austrian soldiers.
 As many as 50,000 Serb refugees flooded across the Danube, causing logistical problems for the Austrians.
 In mid-August, Joseph II dispatched 20,400 soldiers into the Banat.
 A Serbian Free Corps of 5,000 soldiers had been established in the Banat, composed of refugees that had fled earlier conflicts in the Ottoman Empire.
 The Corps would fight for liberation of Serbia and unification under Habsburg rule.

-Later on, the balance shifted toward Austria: the Turks were expelled from parts of Croatia, the Banat, parts of Bosnia, and Belgrade was taken in a three-week campaign by the aging Field Marshal Laudon.
+Later on, the balance shifted toward Austria: the Turks were expelled from parts of Croatia, the Banat, parts of Bosnia; and Belgrade was taken in a three-week campaign by the aging Field Marshal Laudon.
 Habsburg-occupied Serbia (1788–1791) was established.
-The Austrian army also decisively participated in the victories of Focşani and Rymnik under the overall command of Suvorov, and Josias of Saxe-Coburg conquered Bucharest.
+The Austrian army also decisively participated in the victories of Cetingrad under command of general de Vins, as well as of Focşani and Rymnik de facto under the overall command of Suvorov, and Josias of Saxe-Coburg conquered Bucharest.